British Vogue photograph by Craig McDean supplied by Jennifer Younger.

 Jennifer Younger Designs.
 It takes a village which then becomes a community.

-Everything that Jennifer has produced in the past is shaped and inspired by nature, for example, she has earrings based on salmon, eggs and herring eggs which while that doesn't sound sexy, the end result always is!
-These are masterful little sculptures that draw you to them.
-Check out Jennifer Younger’s Instagram gallery for more of her work.
+Everything that Jennifer has produced is shaped and inspired by nature and her home environment where she is surrounded by traditional ways of life.
+Ultimately for Jennifer, it is all about community.
+Everything she creates has its own story.
+Her earrings based on salmon eggs and herring eggs which while that doesn't sound sexy, the end result always is – they are masterful little sculptures.

 Jennifer is a multi-award winning copper and silver jewelry designer.
 Her goal is to have her work in all parts of the world and she is keen to see non-Native celebrities and everyday fashionistas embracing Native design.
 Jennifer is sensitive to the fact that even though there is an Indigenous uprising, Indigenous people are still being kept in their own box.
 She wants to change that.